 - Encoding: UTF-8

-- Click OK button and you are done.
+- Click the OK button, and you are done.

-Problem: You may encounter the problem of Gogo shell being connected to 11311 port only for embedded Liferay Server within Liferay IDE.
-Even though you mentioned custom port,it is connected to 11311 port only.
+Problem: You may encounter the problem of the Gogo shell being connected to 11311 port only for embedded Liferay Server within Liferay IDE.
+Even though you mentioned a custom port, it is connected to the 11311 port only.

-While connecting Gogo shell from Liferay IDE (with embedded server), I observed that if Liferay server starts in developer mode then it is only connected on 11311 port irrespective of setting custom port in portal-ext.properties file.
-So if you face similar issue, you can follow below steps.
+While connecting Gogo shell from Liferay IDE (with embedded server), I observed that if the Liferay server starts in developer mode, it is only connected on 11311 port irrespective of setting custom port in portal-ext.properties file.
+So if you face a similar issue, you can follow the below steps.

-- Double click on server entry from Server console and you will see server configuration page as below.
+- Double click on server entry from Server console, and you will see the server configuration page as below.

 - Just un-select Use developer mode checkbox and start the server.
 Now you can connect with your desire custom port (other than 11311)

-Once you connect, just type help command to see all possible commands.
-The lb command list down all deployed modules on OSGI container.
+Once you connect, just type the help command to see all possible commands.
+The lb command list down all deployed modules on the OSGI container.

-- Apache Gogo shell is a command line interface to connect bundles which are installed on OSGI container.
+- Apache Gogo shell is a command-line interface to connect bundles that are installed on the OSGi container.

 - Once connected, you can execute various commands from there.